 Welcome to our sharpening service page.

-Here we will walk you through the different services we offer with descriptions of each.
+Here we'll walk you through the various services we offer with descriptions of each.

 Recommended for high quality knives made from steel with a fine, hard grain structure or knives that will primarily be used for vegetable and herb chopping.
 We'll go through all the previous sharpening methods (stone wheel, medium stone) and finish on a fine grit stone.
 We generally finish on a synthetic stone anywhere from 5000-8000 grit for a beautifully polished edge.
 Your knife will cut clean and smooth, gliding through whatever stands before it.

 If you have a preference, let us know what grit you want your knife finished on!
 We're happy to accommodate most requests!

 Chips happen, but this doesn't have to be the end for your knife.
 Depending on the severity of the chip, we can repair your knife without removing too much metal, extending the life of your blade.

 Often, if the chip is small enough, we'll be able to remove it in sharpening without the need to charge any additional fees.
 If you're not sure if your chip will cost extra, email us a picture of your knife and we'll let you know!

 With repeated sharpening and use, the edge of your blade moves higher and higher into thicker portions of the knife.
 Once this happens, the geometry of your knife will be changed such that it will feel dull even if the edge is freshly sharpened.